 Most of us have a hobby.
 You know, those activities we enjoy doing, but that ultimately cost us money.
 Well, what if I told you that there are hobbies that can be both fun and relaxing, and also profitable as well.
 It’s true.
 Here are 6 frugal hobbies that you can do in your spare time, that can either make you money, or help you save what you already have.

 Everyone is an expert at something.
 Maybe you grow orchids, love photography, or know everything about Florida beaches.
 Whatever your hobby specialty is, you can turn that knowledge into cash.
 How?
 By building an income producing website.

 My passion is helping people save money.
-With the help of my favorite web hosting company, Site Build It, I was able to build this site.
+With the help of my favorite web hosting company, Solo Build It, I was able to build this site.
 I chose this company because of their simple to follow, step-by-step video tutorials.
-If you want to share your knowledge, and make some extra money in the process, I recommend you start a site, and use Site Build It as your host.
+If you want to share your knowledge, and make some extra money in the process, I recommend you start a site, and use Solo Build It as your host.